 How to do organic farming at home

-How to do organic farming at home Is not as difficult as people usually think one just needs a specific place in their home back yard or nearby home like a home garden and time to prepare an organic garden at home.
-To avoid pesticides and growing organic vegetables you need to start from the beginning.
-In the beginning, you can start just with a single or 2 plants as per your convenience.
-You need to perform land preparation for an organic garden and for that you can hire someone.
+To avoid pesticides and for growing organic vegetables you need to start from the beginning.
+In the beginning, you can start just with some plants at your convenience.
+You need to perform land preparation for the garden and for that, you can hire someone.
 You can do it by yourself with the help of some important garden tools.
-Organic gardening meaning you won’t use synthetic or chemical fertilisers and pesticides on your plants and crops.
+Organic gardening means you won’t use synthetic or chemical fertilisers and pesticides on your plants and crops.

 Tools for organic farming

-To start organic garden at home you need to collect some tools.
-Tools used for organic farming are given below
+To start a garden at home you need to collect some tools.

 How to start organic garden for beginners

-You need to perform the below-given steps in order to start a new organic garden.
+You need to perform the below-given steps to start a new garden.

-The best soil for organic garden – First you need to choose the best soil for organic vegetable garden.
-Remember you eat healthy food to maintain good health and the same is needed by the plants; healthy food.
+First, you need to choose the best soil for your vegetable garden.
+Remember, you eat healthy food to maintain good health and the same is needed by plants; healthy food.
 Healthy soil is helpful for producing healthy plants whereas chemical soil can reduce the health benefits of the yield.
-To get the best results from your new organic garden, properly conditioned soil is required.
+To get the best results properly conditioned soil is required.

-Chemical soil pollution – First of all chemical mix soil seeps into your food and moreover it also harms the good bacteria, worms and other microorganisms in the soil.
+First of all chemical mixed soil seeps into your food and it also harms the good bacteria, worms and other microorganisms in the soil.

-Garden compost soil – If you don’t have time for soil testing or you don’t want to perform soil testing for your organic garden it is ok but make sure the soil consists of enough organic matter including leaf compost, leaf and grass clipping, cow dung and manure.
-A good amount of (FYM) farmyard manure is necessary for your home garden if you want to harvest healthy plants on their harvesting time otherwise you would hardly be able to harvest anything even after a couple of months after application.
+If you don’t want to perform soil testing it is ok but make sure the soil consists of enough organic matter including leaf compost, leaf and grass clipping, cow dung and manure.
+A good amount of (FYM) farmyard manure is necessary for your home garden if you want to harvest healthy plants on their harvesting time otherwise you would hardly be able to harvest anything even a couple of months after application.

 Planting crops